RocketGlow/ExoStatic/README.md

 ## THIS IS NOT EVEN CLOSE TO BEING READY, DO NOT USE.
 WIP

-## What is Exostatic?
+## What is ExoStatic?
-This will be a static site generator.
+ExoStatic is a static site and blog generator.

 **TODO: Add description**